-4.4.3 Oral Defense
+4.6.3 Oral Defense

 When the final draft of the thesis or dissertation is accepted by the student's advisory committee, the oral examination of the research project may be scheduled.
-Ideally, the candidate should provide copies of the final draft to all committee members two weeks in advance of the defense date to give committee members adequate time to review the draft.
+The candidate needs to provide copies of the final draft to all committee members two weeks in advance of the defense date to give committee members adequate time to review the draft.
 The oral examination is primarily a defense of the thesis or dissertation.
 If the defense is judged inadequate, the committee will decide about reexamination.